lfurtkevicova/gislab-my-notes/docs/general/about.rst

 ==========================

-The main advantages are **fully automatic installation** or immediate deployment with GIS.lab unit appliance, central management of all machines, user accounts and backups high performance, maintenance free desktop interfaces.
+The main advantages are **fully automatic installation** or immediate deployment with GIS.lab unit appliance, **central management** of all machines, user accounts and backups high performance, maintenance free **desktop** interfaces.

-Web and mobile client interfaces, web administration interface computing resources sharing across all machines, well known free software with high added value of seamless integration and bug fixes are some of other main qualities.
-Useful benefits are also central software distribution and easy customization.
+**Web** and **mobile** client interfaces, web administration interface computing resources sharing across all machines, well known free software with high added value of seamless integration and bug fixes are some of other main qualities.

+Useful benefits are also
+central software distribution, easy customization, automatic clustering and computing power sharing, no dependencies, etc.

 =================================
 What about software requirements?